daviddechaux/Kingmaker/readme.md

 - Add a hint on fields (title) : disable some characteres on names (' for example)
 - Create capital
 - "Garnison mode" for troups
-- Create Road
+- Create Road <= carcasonne style ?
-- Unzoom everything
+- Unzoom everything1
 - Move to ES6
 - Menu styling
 - Add Worldboss'